PHOTOS: Indonesia At A Crossroads

 But "the truth," Prasetio says, "is not in all of Indonesia is like this city."

-'Only Islam can give justice'
+"Only Islam can give justice"

-In the capital Jakarta, a Saudi-funded university called LIPIA teaches Arabic and Salafism, an ultra-conservative form of Islam.
+In the capital, Jakarta, a Saudi-funded university called LIPIA teaches Arabic and Salafism, an ultraconservative form of Islam.
 Men and women sit in separate classrooms, and female students Skype into the men's classroom for their lessons.
 Saudi Arabia is trying to open four more LIPIA campuses in other Indonesian cities.

 Sidqi Addayyan, a 27-year-old LIPIA student, is studying to become a religious teacher and hopes someday Indonesia will become an Islamic country on the Saudi model.